Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Introduction

-To the best of our knowledge, \citet{hoffman2014correlation} is the only previous work on the problem of best arm identification in linear bandits in the fixed-budget setting.
-They introduced a gap-based exploration algorithm BayesGap, which is a Bayesian treatment of UGapEb \citep{gabillon2012best}.
-However, BayesGap is computationally expensive and not parameter-free.
-See Section~\ref{section_mainresults} and Section~\ref{section_exp} for more comparisons.
+The fixed-budget setting for the problem of best arm identification in linear bandits has also been studied in a few previous and concurrent works. \citet{hoffman2014correlation} introduced a gap-based exploration algorithm BayesGap, which is a Bayesian treatment of UGapEb \citep{gabillon2012best} for standard multi-armed bandits.
+Peace by \citet{katz2020empirical} utilizes an experimental design based on the Gaussian-Width of the underlying arm set, which characterizes the geometry of the instance better in some instances.
+However, both BayesGap and Peace are computationally expensive and not parameter-free.
+Recently, \citet{alieva2021robust} introduced an elimination algorithm named LinearExploration, which is also robust to moderate levels of model misspecification.
+Generalized Successive Elimination (GSE) by \citet{azizi2021fixed} shares a similar structure with LinearExploration and applies to generalized linear models.
+Nevertheless, none of the above is minimax optimal.
+See Section~\ref{section_mainresults} and Section~\ref{section_exp} for more comparisons between OD-LinBAI and other existing algorithms.